siberianfox/tinygwiki/TinyG-Configuration-(version-0.95-and-later).md

 ## Background
 Configuration is as simple as we could make it given the following features, assumptions, and constraints:

-*Supports 6 gcode axes (XYZABC)
+* Supports 6 gcode axes (XYZABC)
-*Has 4 on-board motors and is designed so that multiple TinyG boards can be networked to drive more than 4 motors *Implements controlled jerk motion (and therefore needs to be configurable for it) *Treats each axis' contribution to the dynamics independently (i.e. dynamics are not set globaly for the machine) *Can be used for cartesian or non-cartesian kinematics - ie. you can't safely assume that motors and axes and axes are motors.
+* Has 4 on-board motors and is designed so that multiple TinyG boards can be networked to drive more than 4 motors
+* Implements controlled jerk motion (and therefore needs to be configurable for it)
+* Treats each axis' contribution to the dynamics independently (i.e. dynamics are not set globaly for the machine)
+* Can be used for cartesian or non-cartesian kinematics - ie. you can't safely assume that motors and axes and axes are motors.
-*Supports 6 coordinate systems + absolute (machine) coordinates, and support G92 offsets.
+* Supports 6 coordinate systems + absolute (machine) coordinates, and support G92 offsets.

 TinyG configuration is organized into the following groups of related settings:

+## Summary

 * Motor groups: Settings specific to a given motor.
 There are 4 motor groups, numbered 1,2,3,4 as labeled on the TinyG board.
 Settings include:
  * Motor mapping (to axis)